fantasyland/fantasy-land/README.md

 1. "value" is any JavaScript value, including any which have the structures defined below.
 2. "equivalent" is an appropriate definition of equivalence for the given value.
-    The definition should ensure that the two values can be safely swapped out in a program that respects abstractions.
+    The definition should ensure that the two values can be safely swapped in a program without any side effects.
 For example:
-    - Two lists are equivalent if they are equivalent at all indices.
+    - Two lists are equivalent if they contain equivallent items in the same locations
     - Two plain old JavaScript objects, interpreted as dictionaries, are equivalent when they are equivalent for all keys.
     - Two promises are equivalent when they yield equivalent values.
     - Two functions are equivalent if they yield equivalent outputs for equivalent inputs.